LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 LassoApps
 *********

-Lasso Server provides a means for bundling source files, HTML, images and other media types into a single deployable unit called a :dfn:`LassoApp`.
+Lasso Server provides a means for bundling source files, HTML, images, and other media types into a single deployable unit called a :dfn:`LassoApp`.
 LassoApps are served over the web using Lasso Server's FastCGI interface.
 Lasso Server is required to run LassoApps.
 A single server can run multiple LassoApps at the